Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

-As outlined in the introduction, Fermi-II acceleration of CRe can arise from scattering with magnetic turbulence at MHD and plasma kinetic scales.
+As noted in the introduction, Fermi-II acceleration of CRe can arise from scattering off magnetic turbulence at MHD and plasma kinetic scales.
 These fluctuations may be produced by the cascade of large-scale MHD turbulence \citep[e.g.,][]{brunetti2014} or generated through shock–turbulence interactions and microinstabilities in the shock transition zone \citep[e.g.,][]{treumann2009,kim2021,trotta2023}.
-However, as mentioned, the microphysics that governs the excitation-evolution of MHD and plasma waves and the subsequent wave-particle interactions remains uncertain in the high-beta intracluster plasma.
-Furthermore, these processes cannot be treated self-consistently within our MHD framework.
+However, as mentioned, the microphysics governing the excitation and evolution of MHD and plasma waves and the subsequent wave-particle interactions remains poorly constrained in the high-$\beta_p$ intracluster plasma.
+Furthermore, these processes cannot be treated self-consistently within our MHD framework {due to limited spatial resolution.}